July 19, 2019

 Mexico latest publications

-In March 2019 the nominal annual growth rate of the balance of the current loan portfolio granted by commercial banks to the non-financial private sector of 10.8% (6.2% real).
-This rate was higher than the previous month (10.0%) and was also lower than the same month of 2018 (11.7%).
+In May 2019, the nominal annual growth of the balance of the current credit portfolio granted by commercial banks to the non-financial private sector was one digit and amounted to 9.1% (4.6% real).
+This growth was lower than that of the immediately previous month (10.3%) and was also lower than that of May 2018 (13.4%).

 Fewer formal jobs are currently being created in the country than in recent years —and that's worrying.
 The growth rate of formal employment positions had remained above 4% in recent years.
 However, it fell to 2.5% in May.

 Mortgage lending increased, with higher average amounts and a slight increase in the interest rate.
 In 2018, payroll loans slowed their growth rate.
 The Financial System Stability Council (CESF) updates its risk balance.
 High concentration of demand for bank mortgage loans.